 Whether you live on 100 undeveloped acres or in a suburb of a major city, some pests and scavengers, hungry in the winter due to lean meals and slim pickings, may come digging in your compost pile for an easy meal.
 Raccoons, opossums and neighborhood dogs are some of the most likely culprits.
 If you find evidence of animal intruders, such as big holes and evidence of digging, missing food scraps, and compost items strewn about the area, consider placing a screen barrier above your compost pile’s top insulation layer.
 A frame filled with chicken wire or an old screen door screwed into place or on hinges to make it easy to access the pile may do the trick.

-4. Then Leave It Be
+4. Then Leave It Alone

 In the warmer months, turning a compost pile introduces much-needed oxygen into the mix, assisting the decomposition process and giving the microbes the fresh air they need.
 But in the colder months, turning a compost pile breaks the layer of insulation created on the outside and can fatally expose the warm inner core of the pile.
 Once you’ve got a good rhythm of feeding, watering and insulating down, let the pile be and trust the little guys to do the rest.